Parrisu/Parrisu/README.md

 # Parris Jones
 <p>
-  Hey there!
-I'm a <strong>Full-Stack</strong> Developer <em>Bootcamp Graduate</em> from Skill Distillery.
-Besides the technologies I've learned there, I really got hooked in the world of programming.</p>
+  Hello!
+I'm a <strong>Full-Stack</strong> Developer <em>Bootcamp Graduate</em> from Aiea, Hawaii.
+Computers and software has always been a big part of my life and recently I got hooked in the world of programming.</p>
 <p>
   From joining the hardest branch in the military, to thinking like a programmer, I just can't seem to stop chasing the difficult path.
 But that's just my idea of fun.
 </p>